MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_summon_entity.md

 # Entity Documentation - minecraft:behavior.summon_entity

-`minecraft:behavior.summon_entity` allows an entity to attack other entities by summoning new entities.
+`minecraft:behavior.summon_entity` compels an entity to attack other entities by summoning new entities.

 ## Parameters